Monday - Thursday: 8am-5pm

 The Balloon sinuplasty procedure is a great way to deal with the chronic pain of sinusitis.
 Fortunately, this new technique is less invasive than traditional sinus procedures, which means the recovery process is also less intense.
 Today, more than 150,000 people have received the balloon sinuplasty procedure and gone on to live free of the discomfort caused by sinusitis.

-While we recommend taking it easy for the first couple days, as you may have some swelling and excess drainage of your sinuses, you typically are able to return to normal activity after 48 hours.
+Since balloon sinuplasty uses a tiny balloon to remodel your natural sinus openings rather than a scalpel, the typical recovery is much faster than a traditional sinuplasty.
+This is an in-office procedure administered with general anesthesia by our very own board-certified anesthesia provider with over 17 years of experience.
+While we recommend taking it easy for the first couple of days as you may have some swelling and drainage of your sinuses, you typically are able to return to work/school after 24 hours.
 The decision will ultimately depend on how you feel after the procedure is complete.